DDMAL/cantus/README.md

-st_gallen-dev
+Cantus Universalis
 =============

-Serving images on a website using solr, diva.js and the St. Gallen collection.
+Serving images on a website using solr, diva.js and the CANTUS collection.